 How Universal Credit works

+You'll usually get one monthly payment to cover your living costs.
+If you claim Universal Credit as a couple, you and your partner will get one payment between the 2 of you.
 The payment is made up of a basic 'standard allowance' and extra payments that might apply to you depending on your circumstances.

-- you need help with housing costs
+- need help with housing costs

 Check how much you might get on GOV.UK.